Amended and Restated Bylaws

 Section 4.
 Secretary.
 The Secretary shall keep minutes of all meetings, send out notices, maintain a list of current dues-paying members, and be custodian of correspondence files.

 Section 5.
 Treasurer.
 The Treasurer shall be responsible for all receipts and disbursements of Association funds, and shall deposit, receive and disburse its money in a manner approved by the Board or the President.
-She shall submit at each annual meeting of the Association a suitably classified, written annual report of the Association's financial position including (a) all receipts and disbursements during such period and (b) all obligations outstanding at the end of the period with any comments as to current and prospective financial position that she may deem necessary or informative.
+She shall submit at each annual meeting of the Association a suitably classified, written annual report of the Associations financial position including (a) all receipts and disbursements during such period and (b) all obligations outstanding at the end of the period with any comments as to current and prospective financial position that she may deem necessary or informative.
 The Treasurer is authorized to pay all budget items approved annually by the Board of Directors.
+The Treasurer is also authorized to execute on behalf of the Association its annual federal income tax return and any related documents.

 Section 7.
 Vacancies.
 In the event any officer shall resign or otherwise be unable to serve, a majority of the Board of Directors shall appoint a successor to serve the balance of the term of office.